JeremyDwayne/dotfiles/README.md

 And the ultimate vimrc is recommended from this repository:
 - https://github.com/amix/vimrc

+**VIM Installation Tips**
+I use neovim and vim-plug.
+So if you're using regular vim you might want to remove the neovim specific plugins from my vimrc.
+Also, you might need to run :PlugClean to remove the plugin directories then run :PlugInstall to reinstall them.

 ### OSX Stuff
 Seil: Remap Capslock to esc
 - https://pqrs.org/osx/karabiner/seil.html.en